evoingram/evoingram/README.md

 ## About Me

 Hello, my name's Erica Ingram.
-Welcome to my new portfolio.
 I'm a full-stack web developer, working in a JavaScript, Node, and React-based stack, and I love building apps and solving problems.
-To learn more about me and how I work, please check out my new portfolio, which includes a video I recently made.
+To learn more about me and how I work, please check out my [new portfolio](http://www.ericaingram.com), which includes a video I recently made.
 Because I am a developer more than a filmmaker, I'm of course most excited to show off the custom video player I built for it, which features captions, chapters, volume and playback speed controls, and social media sharing in addition to standard video controls.
 I also transcribed the captions!

 <img align="center" src="https://www.aquoco.co/erica-ingram/img/horizontal-line.jpg" />